Photo credits: © Action Against Hunger

 Sep 20 2013

-Our amazing long-term supporters Carluccio’s have supported our work since 2007, when they began including a 50 pence donation to the charity on their best-selling dish, the Penne Giardiniera.
-And their support did not stop here.
+Our amazing long-term supporters Carluccio’s have supported our work since 2006.
+Back in 2008 they began including a 50p donation to the charity on their best-selling dish, the Penne Giardiniera – and their support did not stop here.
 Over the years, Carluccio’s motivated staff have also run marathons and cycled the length of the United Kingdom to raise money for our programmes around the world.
 As Carluccio’s reach their incredible £1M fundraising milestone, we would like to thank them, and everyone who has enjoyed a Penne Giardiniera at Carluccio’s since 2007 for helping us make a life-saving difference to children’s lives across the world.

 Carluccio’s support for Action Against Hunger: a lifeline for malnourished children in Burkina Faso